ubuntu/wiki-archives/README.md

 As these wikis were very large, we sorted each into alphanumeric subdirectories, to improve search and navigation on GitHub.

+> [!TIP]
+> There are a very large number of pages in this archive.
+> To find a page or topic, use the search function on GitHub.

 Tarballs are also available as release assets.
 These contain multiple page versions, images, attachments, and other data that could not be included in the repository directly.